-This Cake Is like an Edible Piña Colada
+This Pineapple Rum Cake Recipe Is like an Edible Piña Colada

 Paradise found!
 Not all of us can escape the summer heat on a private beach or island getaway, but we can certainly bring the taste of the tropics to you.
 If a frosty cocktail isn’t enough, turn to this Piña Colada Cake for a quick mental vacay or delicious treat.
 One slice of this cake and you’ll be dreaming of salty sea breezes and white sandy beaches.